-Program Changes: If a student changes their program during their enrollment at WSCC, the Office of Financial Aid will calculate the MTF according to the new major.
-Any courses previously taken at WSCC or transferred into WSCC will be included in the new calculation of MTF.
-Per Federal Regulation, a student cannot change their major to avoid the maximum time frame standard once the MTF has been reached.
+- Program Changes: If a student changes their major during their enrollment at WSCC, the Financial Aid Office will calculate the MTF according to the hours of the new major.
+All previous course work taken and transferred in to WSCC will be used in this calculation.
+Changing programs may cause the student to go directly into cancellation status.
+Per Federal Regulation, a student cannot change their major to avoid the Maximum Time Frame standard once the MTF has been reached.
 All credits attempted at WSCC and those transferred in from another institution must be included in the total number of credits attempted at WSCC when determining the denominator portion of the credit hour completion ratio.
-The cumulative GPA will include all course taken at WSCC - no exclusions!
+The cumulative GPA will include all courses taken at WSCC, no exclusions! - Remedial/Developmental Courses: WSCC does not offer a remedial/developmental program; therefore, a student may receive aid for remedial coursework if enrolled in an eligible program as a regular student.
+Remedial courses will be included in all SAP measurements. - Dual Degrees/Dual Majors: A student may choose to seek two simultaneous degrees or majors from WSCC.
+Seeking two degrees/majors may cause the student to reach MTF hours and go into cancellation status more quickly. - a.
+Dual Degree: a student seeking a degree from two different programs at the same time i.e. Associate Degree Nursing and Criminal Justice Technology. - b.
+Dual Major: a student seeking two degrees within the same program i.e. instrumentation and control and electronics are both majors under the Electrical Engineering Technology.